playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ### Attributes {#html-attributes}

-[As covered before in this post, elements are able to have _attributes_ that will apply metadata to an element for the browser to utilize.](#accessibility) However, what I may not have mentioned is that you're able to read, write, and modify that metadata using JavaScript.
+[As covered earlier, elements are able to have _attributes_ that will apply metadata to an element for the browser to utilize.](#accessibility) However, what I may not have mentioned is that you're able to read and write that metadata, as well as applying new metadata, using JavaScript.

 Let's take a slightly modified example from [the correct tags section](#accessibility) to demonstrate: